 Some of our Smith students created a video to share their stories.

-This award recognizes the academic achievement of non-resident students.
-Effective 2015-2016, entering non-resident students will be considered for the Undergraduate Dean's Award ranging from $12,000 to $30,000 depending upon class level and several other factors from your admissions application.
+This award recognizes the academic and cultural contributions our non-resident students make to our community of scholars.
 The Dean's award is intended to offset non-resident tuition and will be rescinded if the student becomes a California resident.

 Restricted ScholarshipsScholarships are for students who meet one or more of the criteria established by the donor.
 Criteria vary - examples include county/city of residence, special interests, and major field of study.
 Students who meet donor criteria are automatically considered for scholarships - no separate application is required.
 However, it is important to respond to the scholarship questions on the UC admission application when you apply for admission.